 Meet Today’s Atomic Cat Artists

 You’ll find the Donna Mibus mod cats lounging in all sorts of mid-century scenes.
 They love tikis, bubble lamps and bullet planters.
-I’m the proud owner of this Donna Mibus painting, and my cats are big fans.
+I’m the proud owner of the Donna Mibus painting seen here, and my cats are big fans.

 Jeffrey Coleson’s mod cats are decidedly playful and mischievous, with whimsically curvy tails and innocent over-sized eyes, like this.
 Sometimes the kitties even get a crown, like Princess here.
 She looks right at home in her mid-century chair.